nomasgrim/codeand_blog/README.md

 clone repo

 ##### Step 2
-be in the app directory then run:
+be in the root directory then run:
 ``` npm install ```
 > installs all needed node_modules